saybuser/HD-MILP-Plan/README.md

 ## Verification Task

-HD-BLP-Plan can also be used to verify different properties of DNNs by setting horizon -h to 1.
+HD-MILP-Plan can also be used to verify different properties of DNNs by setting horizon -h to 1.

 ## Citation

-If you are using HD-BLP-Plan, please cite the paper [1].
+If you are using HD-MILP-Plan, please cite the paper [1].

 ## References
 [1] Buser Say, Ga Wu, Yu Qing Zhou, and Scott Sanner.
 [Nonlinear hybrid planning with deep net learned transition models and mixed-integer linear programming](http://static.ijcai.org/proceedings-2017/0104.pdf).
 In 26th IJCAI, pages 750–756, 2017.